 In order to check the previous analysis and to get quantitative results we use DMRG technique \cite{white} to determine the properties of the ground state of Eq.~(\ref{EqHam}).
 This method has already proven to give strong beyond mean-field effects in the context of the single-species Bose-Hubbard model \cite{MonienDMRG,white2}.
-The Mott lobes calculated with DMRG are shown in Fig.~\ref{FigLobes} (top panel).
+All the numerical results are obtained at unit filling.
+The Mott lobes calculated with DMRG are shown as symbols in Fig.~\ref{FigLobes} (top panel).

 As expected, we find that the Mott-superfluid transition takes place at values of $J/U$ much higher than predicted by mean field (dashed lines), and that the lobes have the reentrant shape characteristic of the 1D Bose-Hubbard Hamiltonian~\cite{MonienDMRG,white2}.
-The transition points in Fig.~\ref{FigLobes} have been evaluated in the thermodynamic limit (as shown in the inset of Fig.~\ref{FigLobes}).
-To do so, first the chemical potential (or charge gap) $\mu=\mu^+-\mu^-$ is calculated, where $\mu^+=E(N+1)-E(N)$ and $\mu^-=E(N)-E(N-1)$, with $E(N)$ the ground state energy of a system of $N$ particles.
-Then we extrapolate the value of $\mu$ in the thermodynamic limit by performing finite size scaling (see inset of Fig.~\ref{FigLobes}).
-The determination of the BKT phase transition estimated from the gap closure is enough for the purpose of the present Letter.
-We have checked that our transition point for $U=U_{ab}$ (equivalent to the single component case) is in very good agreement with the one obtained by calculating the central charge \cite{kollath}.
+We determine the transition points by the closure of the so-called density (or charge) gap for different system sizes and then performing finite size scaling as we report in the inset of Fig. 1.
+The density gap, $\mu=\mu^+-\mu^-$, for a system with N particles with energy $E(N)$ is defined by the difference in energy in adding, $\mu^+ = E(N+1)-E(N)$, or removing, $\mu^-= E(N)-E(N-1)$, a particle.
+While such a method works very well for incommensurate transition points it is known to be less accurate for determining the commensurate-commensurate transition.
+The latter belongs indeed to the BKT universality class with an exponentially small gap closure~\cite{white2}.
+However the use of the gap closure is enough for the purpose of the present work.
+We have indeed checked that our transition points for $U=U_{ab}$ (equivalent to the single component case) are in very good agreement with the ones obtained by calculating the central charge as in \cite{kollath}.